-Eric Sills has served as our Vice President Engine Management Division since 2006.
+Eric Sills has served as our Vice President Global Operations since January 2013.
+From 2006 to January 2013, Mr. Sills served as our Vice President Engine Management Division.
 From 1991 to 2006, Mr. Sills served in various capacities in our Company, most recently as General Manager, LIC Operations, Director of Product Management, and Plant Manager, Oxygen Sensor Business Unit.
 He is the son of Lawrence I. Sills and the nephew of Arthur S. Sills and Peter J. Sills.
+Mr. Sills holds an MBA from Columbia University and a BA from Bowdoin College.

 Thomas S. Tesoro has served as our Vice President Human Resources since 2006.
 From 1999 to 2006, Mr. Tesoro served as Senior Vice President of Human Resources for Vertrue Inc. Prior to such time, he served in a variety of senior human resources related positions for a number of Fortune 500 companies.
+Mr. Tesoro holds a JD from Fordham University School of Law and a BS from Fordham University, and is a member of the Bar of New York.

 William J. Fazio has served as our Chief Accounting Officer since March 2008.
 From September 2007 to March 2008, Mr. Fazio served as our Director, Corporate Accounting.
 From 2001 to September 2007, he served as the Corporate Controller and Chief Accounting Officer of Hexcel Corporation.
 Prior to that time, Mr. Fazio served as Vice President, Controller of Kodak Polychrome Graphics.
-Mr. Fazio is a Certified Public Accountant.
+Mr. Fazio holds an MBA from Hofstra University and a BS from St. John's University.
+Mr. Fazio is also a Certified Public Accountant.

 Robert H. Martin has served as our Treasurer and Assistant Secretary since 1999.
 From 1993 to 1999, Mr. Martin served as the Controller of our Engine Management Division.
 From 1989 to 1993, he was the Division Controller of one of our subsidiaries.
-Mr. Martin is a Certified Public Accountant.
+Mr. Martin holds a BA from the University of Utah.
+Mr. Martin is also a Certified Public Accountant.